learn-co-curriculum/skills-fswd-2.0-html-5-media/README.md

 ## Problem Statement

-The internet is a highly interactive environment, with almost as many different devices and platforms as we have users.
+The internet is a highly interactive environment, with almost as many different devices and platforms as users.
 As HTML authors, we might be given a media file and be told to put it on the internet.
 How can we display media inside of a web page and make sure that it's viewable to the most people possible on the most devices?

 ## Overview

 1. Demonstrate how to embed audio elements in HTML5
 2. Demonstrate how to embed video elements in HTML5
 3. Link to audio and video converters

 ## Demonstrate How to Embed Audio Elements in HTML5